What Is A Babymoon Holiday? 9 Reasons To Go On A Babymoon

 As the original reason to go on a Babymoon is for bonding with your child, it must be working.

-In Denmark, we have a class of that is held for parents to be, a class about bonding and how important the first days, weeks, months and years are.
+In Denmark, we have courses for parents to be about bonding and how important the first days, weeks, months and years are.

 Actually, my girlfriend now teaches this class, because she works as a midwife.